magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 ### `__prepare()` (optional) {#prepare-method}

 The `__prepare()` method can be useful to prepare unchangeable data that is repeatedly used for different test variations.
-The most popular use case is to create [fixture][] that is used in the test.
+The most popular use case is to create [fixture][] or configuration setup that is used in the test.

 This method is called once during test launch and is optional to use. `__prepare` can return an array of arguments which then can be used as arguments of the `test()` method and the `processAssert()` method in [constraints][].
 The following example creates and returns the `$customer` fixture.